istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/overview/index.md

 * `x-request-id`: this is an envoy-specific header that is used to consistently sample logs and traces.

-For Zipkin, Jaeger, Stackdriver, and OpenCensus Agent the B3 multi-header format should be forwarded:
+For Zipkin, Jaeger, and Stackdriver the B3 multi-header format should be forwarded:

 * `x-b3-traceid`
 * `x-b3-spanid`